WICG/indexed-db-observers/EXPLAINER.md

 Object store objects are only valid when retrieved from transactions.
 The only relevant information of that object outside of the transaction is the name of the object store.
 Since the transaction is optional for the observation callback, we aren't guaranteed to be able to create the IDBObjectStore object for the observer.
 However, it is easy for the observer to retrieve this object by
  1. Specifying `transaction` in the options map
  2. calling changes.transaction.objectStore(name)

+### Why are changes in a map instead of a flat list?
+This is done to avoid data duplication of the object store name.
+This can be changed.
+Cons of the current approach:
+* Impossible to determine the full ordering of transaction operations across object stores.
+* Two layers to get to information, slightly more complex.

+See Issue #49.

 ### Why not use ES6 Proxies?
 The two main reasons are: